 5And always, night and day, he was in the cemetery and in the mountains, crying aloud and cutting himself with stones.

-6When he saw Jesus from far away, he ran and worshiped him,
+6When he saw Joshua from far away, he ran and worshiped him,

-7and he cried with a loud voice saying, What have we in common, Jesus, son of the most high god?
+7and he cried with a loud voice saying, What have we in common, Joshua, son of the most high god?
 I adjure you by god, not to torment me.

 8For he said to him, Get out of the man, unclean spirit.

-9And Jesus asked him, What is your name?
+9And Joshua asked him, What is your name?
 And he said to him, Our name is Legion, because we are many.

 10And he begged him eagerly that he would not send him out of the country.